Last Updated: April 10, 2026

 Provides medical coverage for over 250 unique sports and activities, making it a great option for thrill-seekers planning a bucket list trip

-Best for Older Travelers
+Best Pre-Existing Coverage for Senior Travelers

 Medical / Med Evac Coverage